OXPHOS/Insight_DonorFinder/README.md

 The scripts take in donation records regularly published by [Federal Election Commission](http://classic.fec.gov/finance/disclosure/ftpdet.shtml), and analyze the data with stream-processing methods on single machine.

-By running the scripts, one can get:
+By running the package, one can get:

    - **Up-to-date calculated median, total dollar amount and total number of contributions to each candidate from different areas (zip codes)**, which reveals the areas (zip codes) that are optimal choices for soliciting future donations for similar candidates.